 The best road bikes under £1,000 are a great place to start if you’re new to cycling or if you're unsure how much riding you’re actually going to be doing.
 They can also make brilliant speedy commuters or second-string bikes for more experienced cyclists.

 Reckon your budget could stretch to a bit more?
 Check out our best road bikes under £2,000 and our best road bikes under £2,500.
-If £1,000 is too much to spend then here's the best road bikes available for under £600.
+If £1,000 is too much to spend then here are the best road bikes available for under £600.

 If you need some help with what to look for, read our guide to choosing the best road bike and watch our video primer below.